wheat32/pokeclicker/README.md

 ## List of Changes
 - You can automatically sell dug up items in the Underground.
 - Experts in the Underground can automatically sell dug up items.
+- Experts in the Underground have a decreasing chance to destroy exposed items using a bomb.

 Try the original at https://www.pokeclicker.com/